tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 Physical network resources may be fully dedicated to a specific slice aggregate.
-For example, traffic belonging to a slice aggregate can traverse dedicated network resources without subjected to contention from traffic of other slice aggregates.
+For example, traffic belonging to a slice aggregate can traverse dedicated network resources without being subjected to contention from traffic of other slice aggregates.
 Dedicated network resource slicing allows for simple partitioning of the physical network resources amongst slice aggregates without the need to distinguish packets traversing the dedicated network resources